Central Virginia Masonic Con

 Shaun Bradshaw

-PGM of the Grand Lodge AF&AM of North Carolina, 33°, KYGCH, OPC
+Past Grand Master of the Grand Lodge AF&AM of North Carolina, 33°, KYGCH, OPC

 A “proud Masonic esotericist” because he believes in the transformational power of the Craft’s rituals.
 He understands the value of Freemasonry as both a fraternity and a Western Mystery Tradition.
 A passionate promoter of Masonic education in the areas of lodge leadership, administration, and Masonic philosophy.